 - salt as required

-- Rinse and soak the chana dal for atleast 45 minutes to 1 hour.
+- Rinse the chana dal in fresh water a couple of times.
+Then soak the chana dal for atleast 30 minutes to 45 minutes.

-- Drain the chana dal and keep aside.
+- Drain water from the chana dal and keep aside.

-- Heat oil or ghee in a pressure cooker.
+- Heat oil in a stovetop pressure cooker.
 Crackle the cumin first.

-- Add the onions and saute till they become translucent.
+- Add the onions and saute stirring often till they become translucent.

-- Add the ginger and green chilies and saute for 10-15 seconds.
+- Add the ginger and green chilies and saute for 10 to 15 seconds.

 - Now add the tomatoes and all the dry spice powders.
 Saute till the tomatoes soften.
 Keep on stirring.